 Hiking the Cinque Terre involves one major overarching trail, which can be broken down into four smaller legs of the trip.
 The full trail is known as the Blue Trail, and it connects the five Cinque Terre towns, running from Riomaggiore to Monterosso.
 Hiking the trail in its entirety (just under 7 miles) will take most people around 5 hours or so, and that doesn’t include stopping in any of the towns and exploring.

 But we think it’s a much better overall experience if you take it leg by leg and enjoy your time in each of the charming towns.
-They all have something different to offer and are worth experiencing in their own rights.
+They all have something different to offer and are worth experiencing in their rights.
 That said, we’ll break up the Blue Trail into its four smaller legs, connecting each town to the one next to it.

 • Riomaggiore to Manarola